Prehistoric North Africa: Neolithic

 The classic account of the riparian lifestyle of this period comes from investigations in Sudan during World War II by British archeologist Anthony Arkell.
 Arkell's report described a Late Stone Age settlement on a sandbank of the Blue Nile which was then about 12 ft higher than its present flood stage.
 The countryside was clearly savanna, not the present-day desert, as evidenced by the bones of the most common species found in the middens — antelope, which require large expanses of seed-bearing grasses.
 These people probably lived mainly on fish, however, and Arkell concluded, based on the totality of the evidence, that rainfall at the time was at least three times that of today.
 The physical characteristics derived from skeletal remains suggested that these people were related to modern Nilotic peoples, such as the Nuer and Dinka.
-Subsequent radiocarbon dating firmly established Arkell's site to between 7000 BCE and 5000 BCE.
+Subsequent radiocarbon dating firmly established Arkell's site to between 7000 BC and 5000 BC.
 Based on common patterns at his site and at French-excavated sites already reported from Chad, Mali and Niger (e.g., bone harpoons and a characteristic "wavy line" pottery), Arkell inferred "a common fishing and hunting culture spread by negroid people right across Africa at about the latitude of Khartoum at a time when the climate was so different that it was not desert."
-Hunter-fishers, who created the wavy line pottery in 6700 BCE, were black African rather than Mediterranean in origin and showed signs of intentional cultivation of grain crops instead of simply gathering wild grains.
+Hunter-fishers, who created the wavy line pottery in 6700 BC, were black African rather than Mediterranean in origin and showed signs of intentional cultivation of grain crops instead of simply gathering wild grains.

-Several scholars have argued that the African origins of the Egyptian civilisation derived from pastoral communities which emerged in both the Egyptian and Sudanese regions of the Nile Valley in the 5th millennium BCE.
+Several scholars have argued that the Northeast African origins of the Egyptian civilisation derived from pastoral communities which emerged in both the Egyptian and Sudanese regions of the Nile Valley in the 5th millennium BC.

+According to American historian and linguist, Christopher Ehret, the physical anthropological findings from the "major burial sites of those founding locales of ancient Egypt in the fourth millennium BC, notably El-Badari as well as Naqada, show no demographic indebtedness to the Levant".
+Ehret specified that these studies revealed cranial and dental affinities with "closest parallels" to other longtime populations in the surrounding areas of Northeastern Africa "such as Nubia and the northern Horn of Africa".
+He further commented that the Naqada and Badarian populations did not migrate "from somewhere else but were descendants of the long-term inhabitants of these portions of Africa going back many millennia".
+Ehret also cited existing, archaeological, linguistic and genetic data which he argued supported the demographic history.